For author inquiries please contact Emily Sylvan Kim at Prospect Agency (firstname.lastname@example.org).

 A lover of fiction and fantasy from a young age, Christine Platt enjoys writing stories interwoven with African diasporic experiences.
 She holds a B.A. in Africana Studies from the University of South Florida, M.A. in African and African American Studies from The Ohio State University, and J.D. from Stetson University College of Law.
 Christine believes that historical fiction can play a critical role in education, particularly when teaching the history of the transatlantic slave trade and its lasting implications on race relations in America.
 She currently serves as the Managing Director of The Antiracist Research and Policy Center at American University.

-Christine’s work is drawn from the inspiration of many, particularly Octavia Butler.
-She is a proud member of Hedgebrook’s Cedar Deep Circle, the Association of Black Women Historians, and the Association for the Study of African American Life and History.
-Additionally, she is an Ambassador for Smithsonian’s National Museum of African American History and Culture.
-Currently, Christine serves as the Managing Director for American University’s Antiracist Research and Policy Center.
+Christine currently serves as the Managing Director of the Antiracist Research & Policy Center at American University under the leadership of National Book Award-winning author, Dr. Ibram X. Kendi.
+She is a proud member of the Association of Black Women Historians and the Association for the Study of African American Life and History.
+She is also an Ambassador for Smithsonian’s National Museum of African American History and Culture.
+Additionally, Christine is a member of the Society of Children’s Book Writers and Illustrators.

 2018 Girl Up Summit – Activism & Allyship for Antiracism